visualcommunicationdesign/visualcommunicationdesign.github.io/assignment.md

 ### Assessment criteria
 For Part 2 we will use the following criteria:
 * Relevant: is the hypothesis meaningful?
-* Clear: are the results clearly visualised?
+* Clear: are the results clearly presented?
 * True: is the interpretation of results critical?

 ### Dates